gregofgreg5/magick-ink2020/story-so-far/dragon-heist-module.md

 ![](https://i.imgur.com/PqDMkHz.jpg)

-The polar bear swam out to the Scarlet Marpenoth and having retrieved it's frosty and wet saboteur, the vessel dove and headed out of port for deep water.
-Behind them, breached the hull and deck began to splinter and then suddenly Zord's the deck in Zord's cabin burst and was flooded.
-Slowly *Eyecatcher* began to gently to port...
+The polar bear swam out to the Scarlet Marpenoth and having retrieved it's frosty and wet saboteur, the vessel dove beneath the surface.
+Behind them, the breached the hull and deck began to splinter and then suddenly the deck in Zord's cabin burst and was flooded.
+Slowly *Eyecatcher* began to list gently to port as the Tavernlords, two (and a half) nimblewrights, five rock gnomes and a purloined submarine made for deep water.

 ---